everx-labs/ever-cli/README.md

 ## 4.6.
 Broadcast previously generated message

-Use the following command to broadcast a previously generated message, that is not in raw format, and not in a file:
+Use the following command to send a previously generated message, that is not in raw format, and not in a file:

 ```bash
 tonos-cli send [--abi <contract.abi.json>] "<message_text>"